 Long-lived assets, such as property and equipment, are evaluated for impairment whenever events or circumstances indicate that the carrying value of the assets may not be recoverable.
 In evaluating long-lived assets for recoverability, the Company uses its best estimate of future cash flows expected to result from the use of the related asset group and its eventual disposition.
 To the extent that estimated future undiscounted net cash flows attributable to the asset are less than its carrying value, an impairment loss is recognized equal to the difference between the carrying value of such asset and its fair value, considering external market participant assumptions.
-The Company had no material impairment losses in fiscal 2016 and in fiscal 2015.
-The Company recorded impairment losses of \$35.5 million in fiscal 2014, within Selling, general and administrative expenses.
+The Company recorded \$14.2 million of impairment charges in fiscal 2017 and no material impairment charges in fiscal 2016.